- 2 lb shrimp large (peeled and deveined save shells and heads for stock)

 - Cook bacon in large skillet on medium low and keep an eye on it.

 - Peel and clean the shrimp.
 Cover shrimp in Cottonmouth and place in fridge.
 Save heads and shells.

-- Chunk shrimp heads and and shells in water along with a dash of salt.
+- Chunk shrimp heads and and shells in saucepan of water along with a dash of salt.